Proactively Monitor Azure Service Retirements with AzRetirementMonitor

 Azure provides several built-in tools to help you stay informed about retirements, including the Azure Advisor Retirements Workbook, Service Health alerts, and notifications within the Azure portal.
 These are excellent resources that many organizations rely on.
 However, different teams often need different approaches based on their workflows, automation requirements, and operational preferences.

-To provide an additional option for retirement monitoring, I built AzRetirementMonitor, a PowerShell module that helps you proactively identify Azure resources affected by upcoming retirements by querying the Azure Advisor API across all your subscriptions.
+To provide an additional option for retirement monitoring, I built AzRetirementMonitor, a PowerShell module that helps you proactively identify Azure resources affected by upcoming retirements by querying Azure Advisor for service upgrade and retirement recommendations across all your subscriptions.
 This tool complements existing Azure monitoring capabilities by offering a PowerShell-native approach that can be easily integrated into scripts, automation workflows, and CI/CD pipelines.

 The Problem: Why Service Retirement Monitoring Matters